awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-3.md

 ## Service\-linked role permissions for Systems Manager OpsData sync<a name="slr-permissions-service-action-3"></a>

-Systems Manager uses the service\-linked role named `AWSServiceRoleForSystemsManagerOpsDataSync` – AWS Systems Manager uses this IAM service role for Systems Manager Explorer to create OpsData and OpsItems\.
+Systems Manager uses the service\-linked role named `AWSServiceRoleForSystemsManagerOpsDataSync` – AWS Systems Manager uses this IAM service role for Explorer to create OpsData and OpsItems\.

 The `AWSServiceRoleForSystemsManagerOpsDataSync` service\-linked role trusts the following services to assume the role:
 + `opsdatasync.ssm.amazonaws.com`